 Portuguese Bend Reserve is a 399-acre park on Palos Verdes Peninsula with an elaborate network of trails covering beautiful ocean-facing hillsides, canyons, and ridges.
-With so many trails, there are several possible hikes in this park, including the 5.15-mile trek described here, comprised of two loops.
-For something shorter, skip the lower loop for a 3-mile round trip hike with 575 feet of elevation change (there is 975 feet of elevation change on the longer double-loop).
+With so many trails, several hikes in the park are possible, including the 5.15-mile trek described here, made up of two loops.
+For something shorter, skip the lower loop for a 3-mile round trip hike with 575 feet of elevation change (the longer double-loop has 975 feet of elevation change).
 The hike passes vista points with scenic views looking out across the Pacific Ocean toward Catalina Island.
 In fact, there seem to be ocean views around just about every corner in Portuguese Bend Reserve.

 If you don’t like to wait for big views, this is the hike for you.
 This in an “upside down” hike, meaning that you will start at the high end of the park, descend toward the ocean, and then hike back up, saving the bulk of the uphill for the second half of the hike.